 Pole bean trellis idea

-pole bean trellisNow that you’ve watched the video about my pole bean trellis, I wanted to better show you how it’s set up in my garden.
+Have you watched the video about my pole bean trellis?
+I wanted to better show you how it’s set up in my garden.

-As you can see by the above photo, I have 4 arbors that span a 3-foot-wide path between two of my raised beds.
+As you can see by the above photo, I have 4 arbors.
+They span a 3-foot-wide path between two of my raised beds.
 Each arbor has spikes that you push down into the soil for stability.
-If you live in a particularly windy area, you might even want to anchor them with stakes but I’ve never had mine blow over.
+If you live in a particularly windy area, you might want to anchor them with stakes.
+However, I’ve never had mine blow over.

 The arbors are made out of powder-coated steel and should last a really long time.
 They haven’t rusted and are very sturdy.
-I bought mine at a local Fred Meyer store a few years ago but you can easily find them at home centers, too.
+I bought mine at a local Fred Meyer (Kroger’s) store a few years ago.
+They’re pretty easy to find at home centers, too.

 Each year, I start pole bean seeds indoors about the 1st of May and transplant them outdoors in mid-May.
 The seedlings are planted along the bottom of the arbors.
 I’ve planted them on the inside and the outside of the arbors; it doesn’t really make a difference.